Fixed versus adjustable loans

-You can choose a fixed-rate loan to lock in a low rate.
-People choose fixed-rate loans because interest rates are low and they wish to lock in this low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more stability in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at a favorable rate.
+Borrowers can choose a fixed-rate loan to lock in a low interest rate.
+People select these types of loans because interest rates are low and they want to lock in at this low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at a favorable rate.
 Call Reliance Mortgage Service, Inc at 562 320-0510 for details.

-There are many different types of Adjustable Rate Mortgages.
-Generally, interest on ARMs are based on an outside index.
-A few of these are: the 6-month CD rate, the 1 year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+There are many kinds of Adjustable Rate Mortgages.
+Generally, interest on ARMs are determined by a federal index.
+A few of these are: the 6-month Certificate of Deposit (CD) rate, the 1 year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

 ARMs usually start at a very low rate that usually increases as the loan ages.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the initial rate is fixed for three or five years.
-After this period it adjusts every year.
-These kinds of loans are fixed for a certain number of years (3 or 5), then they adjust.
-These loans are often best for people who expect to move within three or five years.
-These types of adjustable rate programs most benefit borrowers who will sell their house or refinance before the loan adjusts.
+You've likely heard of 5/1 or 3/1 ARMs.
+For these loans, the introductory rate is fixed for three or five years.
+It then adjusts every year.
+These types of loans are fixed for 3 or 5 years, then adjust after the initial period.
+Loans like this are usually best for borrowers who expect to move in three or five years.
+These types of adjustable rate loans most benefit borrowers who will sell their house or refinance before the initial lock expires.

-Most borrowers who choose ARMs do so because they want to get lower introductory rates and do not plan on remaining in the house for any longer than this introductory low-rate period.
-ARMs can be risky in a down market because homeowners could be stuck with increasing rates if they can't sell their home or refinance with a lower property value.
+Most borrowers who choose ARMs do so when they want to take advantage of lower introductory rates and do not plan to stay in the home for any longer than this introductory low-rate period.
+ARMs are risky if property values go down and borrowers can't sell their home or refinance.

 Have questions about mortgage loans?
 Call us at 562 320-0510.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.